Goodwill Letter - Letter to Original Creditor, Remove Late Payments

 Goodwill Letter to Send to Original Creditor - Sample Letter 8

-The following is a "Goodwill Letter" requesting a creditor to remove a late payment because you've been a good customer.
+The following is a Goodwill Letter requesting a creditor to remove a late payment because you've been a good customer.
 Sometimes if you can plead your case that you were a good and loyal customer prior to a unfortunate circumstance, the creditor may remove late payments out of the goodness of their hearts.
 The letter below is purely an example of what to say when you write your letter to the original creditor.
 Make sure to tailor this letter to fit your individual circumstance.

 Credit Card Company

 Re: Acct #XXXX-XXXX-XXXX-XXXX

 Dear Credit Card Company,

-I know that payment was my responsibility and I am not attempting to justify this breach of my user agreement, I was however hoping you might review the circumstances under which this non-payment occurred and consider removing the negative trade line associated with this account from my three credit reports.
+I know that payment was my responsibility and I am not attempting to justify this breach of my user agreement.
+I was however hoping you might review the circumstances under which this non-payment occurred and consider removing the negative trade line associated with this account from my three credit reports.

 Your kind consideration in this matter is greatly appreciated.